Buy gold with no minimum investment.

 Once you decide to buy gold, you’ll find plenty of options that fit different budgets and goals.
 Physical gold comes in various shapes and sizes, from tiny bars to collectible coins.
 Understanding these choices and their associated costs is the first step toward making a smart investment.
 You don’t need a fortune to get started; you just need to know where to look and what you’re paying for.
 Let’s walk through the most common ways to buy gold and break down the real costs involved.

-Gold Coins Under $500
+Gold Coins You Can Buy for Under $500

 If you're just starting out, gold coins are a fantastic entry point.
 You don't have to buy a full one-ounce coin, which can be pricey.
 Instead, look for fractional coins, like the 1/10 ounce American Gold Eagle or Canadian Maple Leaf.
 These smaller coins typically range from $200 to $400, making them much more accessible.
 The price you pay covers the value of the gold itself, plus a small premium for the minting, design, and dealer costs.
 They are easy to buy, sell, and store, which is why many new investors begin their gold journey right here.

-Small Gold Bars and Rounds
+Finding Small Gold Bars (Like a 5 Gram Bar) and Rounds

 Gold bars aren't just for movie villains and bank vaults.
 You can buy small gold bars that are perfect for personal investment.
 While a standard one-ounce gold bar can cost $2,500 or more, smaller gram-sized bars are much more affordable.
 Bars often have a slightly lower premium compared to coins of the same weight because their designs are simpler to produce.
 You might also come across "gold rounds," which look like coins but are minted privately and have no face value as currency.
 Both are great, straightforward ways to own a piece of the precious metal without the collectible aspect of official coins.